The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 You cannot do this in Quebec, where self-administered MAID is not legal.
 It is allowed, however, in the rest of Canada.

 In Quebec, in the event of a serious illness, you can request and receive MAID with complete peace of mind if you meet the legal criteria.
-It will be administered by a physician.
+It will be administered by a physician or a specialized nurse practitioner (SNP).

-In Canada, outside of Quebec, a physician or nurse practitioner can administer MAID to you.
+In Canada, outside of Quebec, a physician or a SNP can administer MAID to you.
 A physician can also prescribe medication that you would take in front of him or her.

 What are the criteria for requesting MAID?